Glossary

 F.O.B.
 Origin/ Freight Prepaid

-A term of sale in which the buyer takes ownership of the goods at the shipping point and seller pays the freight charges and files any claims.
+A term of sale in which the buyer takes ownership of the goods at the shipping point, and the seller pays the freight charges and files any claims.

 F.O.B.
 Origin/ Freight Prepaid and Add

-A term of sale in which the buyer takes ownership of the goods at the shipping point and files any claims, and the seller pays the freight charges but is then reimbursed by the buyer.
+A term of sale in which the buyer takes ownership of the goods at the shipping point.
+The seller pays the freight charges upfront but is reimbursed by the buyer, who is also responsible for filing any damage or loss claims with the carrier.

 Factor